CCHA men's ice hockey tournament

+History

 The tournament was first held in 1972, the first year of conference play.
-It was held at The Arena in St. Louis, Missouri from 1972–77.
-From 1978–81, the CCHA Tournament was held at the rink of the higher seed.
-Starting in 1982, the CCHA Tournament first round was held at the rink of the higher seed with Joe Louis Arena in Detroit, Michigan hosting the CCHA Tournament semifinals and finals.
-From 1993–94 and 2002–05, the CCHA championship format had six teams competing at Joe Louis Arena with the bottom four teams competing for the third and fourth spots in the semifinals.
+It was held at The Arena in St. Louis, Missouri from 1972 to 1977.
+From 1978 to 1981, the CCHA Tournament was held at the rink of the higher seed.

+In 1981–82, four teams from the WCHA, Michigan, Michigan State, Michigan Tech and Notre Dame, defected to the CCHA.
+The four teams brought their long, storied histories with 12 combined NCAA National Championships giving the young, up-start league instant credibility.
+The tournament semifinals and championship were moved from small on-campus rinks to Joe Louis Arena, then-home of the NHL's Detroit Red Wings.
+Commissioner Bill Beagan coined the phrase "Road to the Joe" in describing the CCHA Tournament in 1985–86.
+The phrase was commonly used in reference to the CCHA Tournament while it was being played at Joe Louis Arena.

+With the tournament expanding to 12 teams in 2001–02, the CCHA adopted the name "Super Six" in reference to the six teams who advance past the first round to the CCHA championships at Joe Louis Arena.
+The name was dropped following the 2005 season when the CCHA championships were reduced back to four teams.
+The CCHA, and thus the CCHA tournament, would be discontinued following the 2013 season, due to a large conference re-alignment following the Big Ten's sponsorship of ice hockey.

-In February 2020, seven schools that had announced several months earlier that they would leave the Western Collegiate Hockey Association after the 2020–21 season announced that they would form a new CCHA, with the 2021–22 season as the first for the revived league.
+In February 2020, seven schools that had announced they would leave the Western Collegiate Hockey Association after the 2020–21 season announced that they would form a new CCHA, with the 2021–22 season as the first for the revived league.
 The tournament resumed in 2022 with the Mason Cup once again being awarded to the tournament champion.
+Minnesota State would win the 2022 tournament, the first CCHA tournament in nearly a decade.